audunmb/Nordskogen/Nordskogsmonster.md

 ### Gapagalte
 An enourmous boar, with a maw that can swallow a goblin whole and take an ork in three bites.

+### Storvarg
+The dire wolf hunts all across the forests and the mountains beyond.
+Unlike the regular wolf, it usually hunts alone and is quite terroritial.
+Orks hunt down any dire wolf they'll come across due the threat to their cattle.

+### Tussejerv
+Smaller than the regular wolverine, but hunting in packs and prone to diseases that make them rabid.

 ### Trolls
 Trolls come in many sizes, but even the largest are often difficult to spot.
 They are seemingly made of stone, earth and wood, more like the forest itself taking on humanoid form than actual peoples.
 They mostly sleep, and the older and larger they are, the longer they sleep.
 As they sleep, plants may grow on them, though these plants will become part of the troll.
 Some of the mountains in the forest may be enourmous trolls that have slept for centuries.
 Goblins threat trolls as spirits, but when they are awake anyone may communicate with them.
 Though, waking a troll will anger them, and you don't want an angry troll.
 Fighting a troll is like fighting stone, earth and wood, and you can't really harm it.

 ### Trollelg
 An elk that like trolls seem to be made of the ground and forest itself.
 It's antlers are made of stone, and is rumoured to have magical properties.
+While stamping it's hoves it may create ripples in the ground.

 ### Horngaupe
-A large cat animal with horns, reminiscent of a tiger, but with horns.
+A large cat animal with horns, reminiscent of a tiger, but with goatlike horns.
 According to some accounts they are as intelligent as people, though they can't talk.

 ### Ormhane
 Half rooster, half snake and with poisonous breath that will paralyze it's prey, just keep away from them.